Maj-dot/TruGrind/README.md

 Feel free to contribute to TruGrind by submitting a pull request.
 Please ensure your changes align with the project goals and have been tested.

 ## Contact
-If you have any questions or feedback, please reach out to me at [your.email@example.com].
+If you have any questions or feedback, please reach out to me